The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 On 30 October 2020, the government announced it will review Right to Build laws with the aim of supporting self and custom builders.

-Robert Jenrick, Housing Secretary, stated: "We are backing people who want to design and build their own home and today I have launched a review to ensure councils provide enough land and take proper consideration for these homes when making planning decisions in their area."
+Housing secretary Robert Jenrick said: "We are backing people who want to design and build their own home and today I have launched a review to ensure councils provide enough land and take proper consideration for these homes when making planning decisions in their area."

 The announcement follows the publication of the 'Planning for the Future' government white paper, which proposed a series of planning reforms which could be beneficial for self builders, amongst others.
 The consultation period ended on 29 October; we await further news on the proposals.